Pl8tinium/discordbot-detect-insults/README.md

 - Bot -> enable all 3 intents
 - Oauth2 -> OAuth2 URL Generator -> bot -> administrator -> guild install

+Put the generated token into the `TOKEN` variable.